-When he retired from dancing he returned to Antwerp where he studied stage design at the University College Department of Dramatic Arts.
+When he retired from dancing in 1998 he returned to Antwerp where he studied stage design at the University College Department of Dramatic Arts.
 At the same time, commissions came in for choreography for a number of companies, such as Ballet Gulbenkian (Lisbon), Les Grands Ballets Canadiens, the Cullberg Ballet, NDT II, the Nuremberg State Theatre Ballet, the Bern Ballet.
 In 2004-2007 he was Artistic Director of Ballet at Stadttheater Bern in Switzerland where he created major ballets such as the Rite of Spring for Two Pianos, Swan Lake and Liaisons Dangereuses.
 In 2010, he created the ballet Undine for Opera House Aalto-teater in Essen with music by H-W Henze.
 In 2011, he created Looming Sky for GöteborgsOperans Danskompani.
-In 2012 he created Anima and in 2013 Orpheus's Gaze /Transfigured night for Les Grands Ballets Canadiens and Ballets Junior Genève.
-For work The Royal Swedish Ballet he created Mozart’s Mass in C Minor 2012 and for Semperoper Dresden he has choreographed Cinderella and R Strauss Josephs Legende in 2014.
+In 2012 he created Anima and in 2013 Orpheus's Gaze /Transfigured night for Les Grands Ballets Canadiens.
+For the Royal Swedish Ballet he has created Mozart’s Mass in C Minor 2012 and for the Semperopera Ballett Dresden he has choreographed Romeo and Juliet in 2013 and R Strauss Josephs Legende in 2014.
 That same year he is appointed artistic director of the Ballett des Saarländisches Staatstheater where he currently works as resident choreographer, where he recently both choreographed and directed Rameau’s opera Platée (2015) and last year the musical West Side Story.